shashankcodes-10/shashankcodes-10/README.md

 ### 👨‍💻 About Me

-- 🎓 Final-year **B.Tech CSE** student, graduating 2026
-- 🚀 Building hands-on expertise across the **full DevOps lifecycle** — from Linux fundamentals to production-grade Kubernetes platforms
+- 🚀 Building hands-on expertise across the full DevOps lifecycle — Linux, CI/CD, containers, and cloud infrastructure

-- 🛠️ Previously interned as a **Full Stack Engineer**, now focused full-time on DevOps/SRE
-- ✍️ Sharing what I learn through a **DevOps-for-freshers series on LinkedIn** — Linux, Git, Docker, Shell Scripting, and beyond
+- 🛠️ Skilled in Docker, Kubernetes, Helm, Jenkins, Terraform, and AWS, with growing focus on observability (Prometheus, Grafana)

-- 🎯 Currently targeting **DevOps/SRE entry-level roles and internships**
+- 🎯 Actively seeking DevOps/SRE entry-level roles and internships to apply these skills in production environments
-- ⚡ Fun fact: I dual-boot Ubuntu just so I never have to say "it works on my machine"

 ---